DonutMan06/DonutMan06/README.md

 ## Welcome on my GitHub !

-I'm a research engineer in a geomagnetism group and I like to create some code from time to time as a hobby.
+I'm a research engineer at CNRS, France and I like to create some code from time to time as a hobby.
-Even if I code for a long time now, I'm quite new here since I didn't share my work (which is not really big stuff but just some little investigations on questions that puzzled me)
+This is not really big stuff software but just some little investigations on questions that puzzled me.

+Precise control versioning is consequently not very usefull since I just code for a day or two then forget about it.
+I don't think I will be very active on this platform thus.
+But here am I anyway.

 ## What will you find here ?